Azure/azure-sdk-for-js/CONTRIBUTING.md

 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-# How to contribute to the Azure SDK for Javascript TEST
+# How to contribute to the Azure SDK for Javascript

 There are many ways that you can contribute to the Azure SDK for JavaScript project: